spglib/spglib/doc/api.rst

 to indices of symmetrically independent atoms, where the list index corresponds to atomic index of the input crystal structure.

+Origin shift and lattice transformation
+""""""""""""""""""""""""""""""""""""""""

-``transformation_matrix`` and ``origin_shift`` are obtained as a result of space-group-type matching.
+``transformation_matrix`` and ``origin_shift`` are obtained as a result of space-group-type matching under a set of unique axis, setting and cell choices.
 In this matching, lattice and atomic positions have to be standardized to compare with the database of space-group operations.
 The lattice is transformed to a Bravais lattice.
-Atomic positions are shifted in order that symmetry operations have a standard origin.  ``transformation_matrix`` (:math:`\mathrm{M}`) is the matrix to transform the input lattice to a Bravais lattice defined as
+Atomic positions are shifted in order that symmetry operations have a standard origin.  ``transformation_matrix`` (:math:`\mathrm{M}`) is the matrix to transform the input lattice to a Bravais lattice with unique axis, setting and cell choices defined as

 .. math::